/

 • Origin: Burgundy, France, but now found in Willamette Valley, Russian River Valley, and Central Otago

-• Grape Variety: Thin-skinned, making it a fussy wine that thrives in cool climates
+• Grape Variety: Thin-skinned, making it a delicate wine that thrives in cool climates

 • Flavor Profile: Black cherry, bright fruit flavors, earthy notes, and subtle aromas reminiscent of forest floor